mercy299/terraform-beginner-bootcamp-2023/README.md

 Terraform sources provide their providers and modules from the terraform repository which is located at [registory.terraform.io](https://registry.terraform.io/)

-- **Providers** is an interface to APIs that allows you to create resources in terraform.
+- **Providers** is an interface to APIs that allows you to create resources in Terraform.
 They are responsible for understanding API interactions and exposing resources.
 - **Modules**  Modules are self-contained packages of Terraform configurations that are managed as a group.

 ### Terraform Console

-We can see a list of all the terraform coands by simply typing `terraform`.
+We can see a list of all the terraform commands by simply typing `terraform`.

 ### Terraform Init